Keeping Grace Hopper’s Legacy Alive With the World’s Largest Women in Tech Conference

 Who is Grace Hopper?

-This Women’s History Month, we will be featuring a few amazing women technologists who are not only building upon Hopper’s foundational programming work but also continuing her legacy of empowering future generations of influential women and non-binary technologists.
+We’re proud to continue the work, building upon Hopper’s legacy of empowering future generations of influential women in tech.
 Through leading community groups, inspiring fellow peers in industry events, and sharing DEI-centered thought leadership in the technology field, the legacy of Grace Hopper goes far beyond the walls of our annual Celebration.
-For women and non-binary technologists with goals of succeeding in and leading a more diverse technical workforce – you’ve discovered a community of like-minded individuals who share your passion and interests at AnitaB.org and Grace Hopper Celebration.

-Building an Inclusive Tech Community With Grace Hopper Celebration
+Building an Inclusive Tech Community with Grace Hopper Celebration

 “The mathematical equation for Power is Energy divided by Time (P = E/T); GHC creates a space for us to bring together the energy (E) from thousands of remarkable women, and packing it into a dense time (T) and place, giving us collectively more power (P) than we could ever have alone.